NORKA

 Bob Beall

-Bob Beall was born in Hillsboro, Oregon, a descendant of Volga German immigrants from Norka, Russia on his father's side of the family.
+Bob Beall was born in Hillsboro, Oregon, a descendant of Conrad and Elisabeth Derr, Volga German immigrants from Norka, Russia.

-Bob was a first team all-Pac-8 all-star first baseman and captain of the baseball team at OSU; he also made a splash his sophomore and junior seasons by being the first left-handed third baseman in Pac-8 history.
+Bob was a first-team All-Pac-8 first baseman and captain of the baseball team at OSU; he also made a splash in his sophomore and junior seasons by being the first left-handed third baseman in Pac-8 history.

-Upon graduation with a degree in mathematics in 1970, Bob signed with the Philadelphia Phillies organization, was assigned to that team's "low-A" Northwest League affiliate in Walla Walla, WA.
-He hit .389, the highest average that year in "organized baseball" and led the league in virtually every offensive category.
-He spent the next season in the "high-A" Carolina League (Newport News, VA), the following year with the "double-AA" Eastern League team at Reading, PA and the following season in "Triple A" with the Eugene Emeralds.
-He was traded to the Atlanta Braves and spent the rest of his baseball career, except for his final year, with the Braves Triple A (Richmond, Virginia) and major league teams.
-He spent all or parts of four seasons in the major leagues.
-He was traded to Pittsburgh and spent his final season as a player-coach for the Portland Beavers (the Pirates' Triple A team in the Pacific Coast League), before being pulled up to the major league club for their September stretch drive.
+Upon graduating with a mathematics degree in 1970, Bob signed with the Philadelphia Phillies organization.
+He was assigned to that team's Low-A Northwest League affiliate in Walla Walla, Washington.
+Bob hit .389, the highest average in organized baseball that year, and led the league in virtually every offensive category.
+He spent the next season in the High-A Carolina League (Newport News, Virginia), the following year with the Double-AA Eastern League team at Reading, Pennsylvania, and the following season in Triple-A with the Eugene Emeralds.
+He was traded to the Atlanta Braves and spent much of his baseball career with the Braves Triple-A team in Richmond, Virginia.
+In July 1980, Bob was traded from Richmond to Portland.
+During the 1980 season, he was called up by the Pittsburg Pirates.
+He spent the 1981 season (his final season) as a player-coach for the Portland Beavers (the Pirates' Triple-A team in the Pacific Coast League).

 Sources